EGR314-2025-S-303/EGR314-2025-S-303/docs/Block Diagram, Process Diagram, and Message Structure/index.md

     Cade->>-Cade: Sensor Data Trash
     end
 ```

+## Functionality of Communication Sequence Diagram

+How the Diagram Meets Product Requirements
+The communication sequence diagram illustrates the data flow between users, system components, and subsystems, effectively meeting key product requirements for real-time data exchange, responsive control, and system feedback.

+**User Interaction:** The diagram begins with both Web User and In Person User actions, such as turning on an LED or setting the motor speed.
+This satisfies the product requirement for user control and remote monitoring via web and local interfaces.

+**Message Propagation:** Messages are passed through various system components (Cade, Dan, Jahmel), reflecting the distributed nature of the system.
+Each actor communicates with the next in line to trigger changes like turning on LEDs or setting motor speeds, fulfilling the need for inter-component communication.

+**Data Synchronization:** The diagram shows periodic sensor data updates every 3 seconds, aligning with the product requirement for continuous feedback from the system, ensuring that temperature and motor speed information is regularly sent to users and across the system.

+**Trash Message Handling:** The inclusion of "trash" messages indicates that some messages are discarded, reflecting a decision to filter out invalid or redundant data.
+This ensures message integrity and reduces unnecessary processing, maintaining system efficiency.

+## Design Decision Process

+The decision to structure the diagram with multiple actors and clear message flows was driven by the need to represent both user interaction and automated processes within the system.
+The team prioritized clarity in showing how user inputs translate into actions across different components, ensuring that the process is transparent and easy to follow.

+**Multiple User Types:** The inclusion of both a Web User and In Person User reflects different control interfaces, meeting the user needs for flexibility in managing the system remotely or locally.

+**Modular Flow of Communication:** The diagram breaks down the interaction into manageable steps, where each system actor (Cade, Dan, Jahmel) has a clear responsibility, emphasizing modular design and separation of concerns, which is key to simplifying debugging and testing.

+**Sensor Data Loop:** The loop at the end of the diagram ensures that sensor data is continually updated, fulfilling the requirement for real-time monitoring and enabling dynamic adjustments in fan speed and other system states.

+**Trash Message Concept:** The team consciously added the concept of "trash" messages, ensuring that the system discards unnecessary or erroneous messages.
+This design choice helps maintain the system’s efficiency and responsiveness.

 ## Message ID

 The Message ID table defines the unique identifiers for system members and their associated addresses.
 Each member is assigned a specific ID and address for communication within the system.